1. Metaphysically, equal in validity, wings

 Left and Right, near and far, and everything in between.

-Whoever is willing to communicate is on Team Good, and those unwilling to communicate are on Team Bad.
+Whoever is willing to communicate is on Team Good, as far as we're concerned.
 Regardless of ideology.

 If you want to be a peacemaker, then the Earth Party is the place for you.